Local trainer Anthony Spencer using mother nature to improve his clients.

-Page 2 of 2 - Can you provide a few tips for beginners, whether within your program or training in general?
+Can you provide a few tips for beginners, whether within your program or training in general?

 The tips are different for each individual I train whether they are beginners or seasoned athletes.
 From the experiences I have gained from training high school and college athletes, there is a small window of opportunity to get them physically fit and ready to perform in their sporting events.

 What I have done through the years of coaching has allowed me to take what works such as pulling and pushing and doing those same workouts in sand.
 Again, doing all of these different exercises on sand strengthen smaller muscles while defining core muscles.

 Why do you think your program is so successful?